Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/NormalFile/README.md

 # Overview

-The `NormalFile` component renders a single file and provides functionality to delete and download the file.
-This component is useful for managing individual files, allowing users to perform actions like deleting or downloading the file.
+The `NormalFile` component is designed to display and manage an individual normal file within upload components.

 # Props